 Despite a growing season beset with challenges across the Napa Valley, this second vintage from our Pritchard Hill vineyard will likely prove even finer than the first.
 The 2011 growing season was uncharacteristically wet, with late rains in June eliminating a good deal of fruit.
 In the Melanson Vineyard, this meant that the naturally small set required minimal thinning.
 While summer fog persisted on the valley floor, our hillside blocks enjoyed full sun.
 An early fall rain for the third consecutive vintage had zero impact on this high elevation site.
 The canopy dried out quickly and the fruit hung through late October, taking full advantage of the best ripening conditions in the region.

 Winemaking & Tasting Notes

 Clones 7 and 337 were picked and fermented separately.
-Clusters were hand sorted and de-stemmed without the addition of sulphur and cold soaked for seven days.
+Grapes were hand sorted with extra attention to the health of the berries, given the wetness of the season.
+Clusters were destemmed without the addition of sulphur and cold soaked for seven days.
 Only natural yeasts attended each small lot, with no inoculation for alcoholic or malolactic fermentation.
-Owing to high concentration of tannins in the thick skin of this mountain fruit, the wine was pressed and taken off the skins after a relatively short, 14-day maceration.
+The wine was pressed off the skins after a relatively short maceration, owing to the concentration of tannins in the thick skin of this hillside fruit.
+After 20 months barrel aging in 100% French oak, the wine was bottled unfined and unfiltered.

 Thomas Rivers Brown, Winemaker